 Please note: We do not recommend dry cleaning veils.
 Due to their delicate nature, dry cleaning can cause damage to veils.

-We use the finest quality tulles for our veils including Bridal tulle, Supersoft tulle, Glamour tulle and Superfine tulle.
+We use the finest quality tulles for our veils including Bridal tulle, Glimmer tulle, Soft & Sheer tulle, Shimmer tulle and French netting.
 Different tulles are used for different veils.
-We also use silk chiffon for some of our veil designs.

 Bridal tulle is our standard tulle which is used for most of our veils.
 It’s also known as Bridal illusion.
 This tulle is very sheer and light.
 It has medium softness and is most suitable for veils with more volume or fullness, as it holds the fuller shape well.
-Some of our veils which are made from Bridal tulle include Allure, Abigail, Elegance and our mantilla veils.
+Some of our veils which are made from Bridal tulle include Allure, Abigail, Alyssa and our mantilla veils.
 Available in White, Ivory, White Glimmer, Diamond White Glimmer.

-Glamour tulle is soft and light, with a hint of shimmer through it.
+Shimmer tulle is soft and light with a shimmer through it.
 It is a narrow fabric (140cm) and suits slim veils.
 Used for the Paris veil.
 Available in Champagne and Ivory.